billpg/HashBack/README.md

   - Because Bearer tokens are sent in ASCII-only HTTP headers, it must consist only of printable ASCII characters.
 - `Id`
   - The ID of this issued token.
 If used, must have a string value.
 The value should be publishable without revealing or weakening the bearer token.
-  - May be useful for auditing and so a token may be identificed without revealing it.
+  - May be useful for auditing and to allow a token to be identified without revealing it.
 - `IssuedAt`
   - The UTC time this token was issued.
 - `NotBefore`